Baked Chile Rellenos

 These Easy Baked Chile Rellenos will quickly become a favorite dinner or appetizer recipe.
 If you love Chile Rellenos, you have to try the baked version.
 Fresh poblano peppers, A LOT of cheese, and a homemade tomato salsa sauce make this dish irresistible.

 Most of you know by now I LOVE Mexican food.
 And Cheese.
 I also really enjoy Chile Rellenos but I don’t love frying things at home.
 It’s messy and smelly and honestly, I’m not that great at it.
 This baked version is so good and just a little bit better for you since there is no frying involved.
 Oh, and this version can be all vegetarian.
 I’ll take it!

 What are Chile Rellenos?

-Chile rellenos translates to “stuffed peppers” from Spanish and originated in the city of Puebla, Mexico.
-Traditionally, the are roasted peppers stuffed with cheese and/or meat, dipped in an egg batter and fried.
+Chile Rellenos translates to “stuffed peppers” from Spanish and originated in the city of Puebla, Mexico.
+Traditionally, they are roasted peppers stuffed with cheese and/or meat, dipped in an egg batter, and fried.
 They are usually served with red or green salsa or sauce.
 Traditional Chile Rellenos are REALLY delicious, but they also pack a lot of calories, especially the fried version.

 What’s different in the baked version of chile rellenos?

 Well, to state the obvious, they are baked and not fried!
 This makes the dish a little bit healthier and less messy to make.
 Since they are baked, there is no egg batter or crispy outside like the traditional dish.
 This recipe also only uses cheese as the stuffing, so it’s vegetarian friendly, but you could absolutely add shredded beef or chorizo or more veggies if you wanted to.

 What kind of peppers should you use?